Noobler28/sharkdle/README.md

 ### 🔧 Fixes & Improvements

-Fixed an issue where the library did not preserve collapsed sections after searching
+Fixed an issue where the library did not preserve collapsed sections after searching, and added more tweaks

 Resolved a bug where logging in on a new device reset player data and created a new account incorrectly